 National Library Building Singapore

-In this lecture, Colin Sheaf, Chairman of Bonham’s Asia will explore the discoveries of four Chinese porcelain cargoes that sunk in the South China Sea.
+In this lecture, Colin Sheaf, Chairman of Bonham’s Asia, explored the discoveries of four Chinese porcelain cargoes that sank in the South China Sea.

 Chinese ceramics have long been manufactured for export to foreign markets.
 Coveted as luxury goods, the Chinese ceramic export trade saw increased commerce between European nations and Islamic sultans during the sixteenth century.
 The discovery of sunken cargoes, provide unique insight into the ceramic production in and around Jingdezhen during this time.
 Changes in technology, ceramic production and design in China will be discussed.